 I love the quote from, Stephan Convey, “You can’t change the fruit without changing the root.”
 If you want to see a change in your relationships then you will need to deal with those roots.

-Ways to Deal with your Roots
+Ways to Deal with your Root Issues

 Here are some tips to help you be victorious!